ManticoreGamesInc/platform-documentation/src/tutorials/art/audio_reference.md

 With CORE™, there is a massive, in-built library of high quality background music, sound effects, and instruments for a variety of genres and moods.
 You can drag and drop an Audio CoreObject from the **CORE Content** tab and customize its properties, which is also exposed for use in Lua scripts.

 When a player makes an action like jumping or running in CORE, sound effects (like grunts or footsteps) play by default in the client.
-In addition, sound effects in CORE are dynamic and change depending on whether a character is running over water or brick.
+There are currently 1000+ sfx, music, and instrument assets for you to create any soundscape you want.
+The properties you can edit on audio assets allow for you to morph sounds.
+Most sounds are dynamically produced, meaning you do not have to worry about repeating sounds sounding monotonous and robotic.
+For example, the gunshot sounds will never sound the exact same every time and footstep sound effects also change depending on whether a character is running over water or brick.

 ### How to Play Audio